 NIST MEP advocates Federal Funding Opportunities (FFO) for projects designed to enhance the productivity, technical performance and global competitiveness of U.S. Manufacturers.
 FFO's are implemented through MEP's National system consisting of; 60 Centers, 440 Service Locations, 1,300 Center Staff and over 2,100 Service Providers.
 These opportunities help encourage the creation and adaption of improved technologies and provide resources to develop new products that respond to changing market needs.

 State Technology Extension Assistance Project for State of Alaska Closed October 1, 2013.
-This FFO is currently under the review and selection process.

 NIST provides technical assistance to State technology extension programs throughout the United States.
 The purpose of this FFO is to provide NIST financial support, technical assistance and advice in understanding the technical needs of small and mid-sized manufacturers in Alaska as the state seeks to diversify their manufacturing base.
 This may lead to the future creation of a Manufacturing Extension Partnership (MEP) Center in the State of Alaska.
 This award will continue to promote increased coordination and communication within the state.
 NIST invites applications from eligible applicants for a project to help the state engage the manufacturing community and potential partner and service provider communities in organizing a more effective and efficient system for supporting the global competitiveness of small and mid-sized manufacturers in the state through technical assistance services and the application of science and technology.
 To view the full federal funding opportunity, click here.

 Manufacturing Technology Acceleration Center (M-TAC) Pilot Projects Closed September 27, 2013.
-This FFO is currently in the review and selection process.

 NIST invites proposals from eligible applicants to conduct approximately two (2) pilot projects that will inform future NIST investment leading to the development of a network of Manufacturing Technology Acceleration Centers (M-TACs).
 The emphasis of these pilots will be to demonstrate the conduct of technology transition and commercialization activities with small and mid-sized U.S. manufacturers to foster their readiness to adopt and/or adapt advanced technologies into their manufacturing processes and products.
 The pilots will specifically focus on addressing the technical and business challenges encountered by small and mid-sized U.S. manufacturers as they attempt to integrate, adopt, transition, and commercialize both existing and emerging product and process technologies into their operations to help them grow and compete within manufacturing supply chains as innovative, value-adding components of our nation’s economy.
 To view the full federal funding opportunity, click here.